 Some 40,000 Houstonians experienced homelessness in the past year, with lack of education, joblessness and mental illness all contributing to the rising epidemic of people living on the street.
 SEARCH Homeless Services (SEARCH) was founded in 1989 as a way to help the growing number of Houston’s homeless transition into jobs and stable housing.

-What’s more, BAC employees regularly volunteer to teach financial skills classes to SEARCH’s clients, as well as provide career services, such as resume building and interview preparation.
+What’s more, Bank of America employees regularly volunteer to teach financial skills classes to SEARCH’s clients, as well as provide career services, such as resume building and interview preparation.
 These skills have helped individuals and families gain the workforce training necessary to transition out of homelessness.

 Since receiving the bank’s Neighborhood Builder award, SEARCH has been able to reach even more individuals to provide the workforce development and training necessary to transition out of homelessness and into housing and jobs that pay their rent and feed their families.